arielox5/MCD_Act2/index.md

 Here will show you how I get to obtain the data, step by step, you are allowed to use it using the dockerfile.

-This result shows how many case are on Hermosillo.
+This result shows how many cases are on Hermosillo.

 ### Creating docker file